 Insert Page Breaks in SSRS Report using Parameters

-We can also use Parameters to restrict the display records.
+We can also use Parameters to insert page breaks in SSRS Report or say, to restrict the display records.
 In this example, we will explain the same.
-Before you start, Please refer SSRS Parameters article to understand the steps involved in creating parameters.
+Before you start, Please refer Parameters article to understand the steps involved in creating parameters.

 Please add the default value as 15

-Now you can see that the report is to display 15 records per page.
+Now you can see that the SSRS Page Breaks report is to display 15 records per page.

-Above report is fulfilling our requirements but let me hide that parameter.
+The above SSRS Page Breaks report is fulfilling our requirements, but let me hide that parameter.
 To do so, right-click on the parameter will open the Report parameter Properties.
 Here, Please select the Parameter visibility option to Hidden.